 If you were to try and describe a classically British pub, then you’d probably come up with something like Fuller’s pub The Bull Inn, Sonning, in Berkshire.
-It’s got roaring fires and low beams, it is more than 600 years old, does great food and drink and is at the heart of the village.
+It’s got roaring fires and low beams, it is more than 600 years old, does great food and drink, has bedrooms full of charm and is at the heart of the village.

 History of the Bull at Sonning